Business Recovery Options: Administration vs Liquidation

 Benefits of administration and liquidation

-Maneuvering through financial distress requires a strategic approach, and both administration and liquidation offer distinct benefits to insolvent companies.
+Navigating through financial distress requires a strategic approach, and both administration and liquidation offer distinct benefits to insolvent companies.

 Conversely, liquidation focuses on winding up the company's affairs, distributing assets, and ensuring the company's obligations are settled.
 This option is beneficial when the company's recovery is not feasible.